-By following two young girls on their voyage of discovery of Sunni and Shia Islam, a new documentary highlights the insanity of Islamic sectarianism.
+By following two young girls on their voyage of discovery of Sunni and Shia, or Sushi Islam, a new documentary highlights the insanity of Islamic sectarianism.

 Monday 11 April 2016

 Why Can't I be a Sushi is a documentary by Hoda Elsoudani that follows the journey of two young sisters – half Iraqi-half Argentinian Niamh (10) and Sofia (8) – who are curious about the ongoing sectarian conflicts amongst Muslims.

 The two girls seek to find out how and why the decisions of the past have created a growing number of extreme Muslims with an intolerant mentality.
 The decision to use two young girls to navigate such a complex documentary was motivated by Elsoudani's desire to take Muslims back to their roots, and to remind them of the simplicity of their religion.
 She felt that addressing such a complex and sensitive issue “through the eyes of two innocent yet mature children” helps connect people to “the child within and makes us reflect on our actions, behaviour and thought patterns more than if it was a documentary presented by adults”.

 The documentary premiered at the Tricycle theatre in London to a packed audience on 6 March 2016 and was attended by the entire crew and cast.

 Elsoudani is a British-Iraqi documentary filmmaker, humanitarian, cinematographer and the creative director of a small production company.
 In a world where the film industry is mostly dominated by men, it is challenging for women, but in Elsoudani's experience, people were very supportive and encouraging of her work and “even more so because there aren't many British-Iraqi female directors around.”